IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 ![Frontend panel relation](images/frontend-panel-relation.svg)

-IndiGO frontends are designed around using the
+TomTom IndiGO frontends are designed around using the [MVVM pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) and [Android's Data Binding Library](https://developer.android.com/topic/libraries/data-binding).
-[MVVM pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)
-and [Android's Data Binding Library](https://developer.android.com/topic/libraries/data-binding).
-IndiGO has many convenience classes to simplify using these.
+TomTom IndiGO has many convenience classes to simplify using these.
 The [`platform_frontend_api_common_frontend`](TTIVI_INDIGO_API) module contains the classes needed to create your own frontend, panel, and fragment using a viewmodel for the data-binding.

 - Frontend - To create your own frontend, derive the [`Frontend`](TTIVI_INDIGO_API) class.
 - Panel - To create your own panel for the frontend, you can derive from any of the panel classes